lalvarezcan/BLDC-Motor-Driver/README.md

 - **Brushless DC Motor Control:** Offers precise control over the motors used in the Mini Cheetah Actuator.
 - **PWM (Pulse Width Modulation) Control:** Enables accurate speed control and torque management.
-- **Communication Interface:** Interfaces with the main control system via a specified communication protocol (e.g., SPI, I2C, UART).
+- **Communication Interface:** Interfaces with the main control system via a specified communication protocol (e.g., SPI, CAN, UART).
 - **Overcurrent and Overvoltage Protection:** Safeguards the system and motors against potential damage due to excessive current or voltage.

 ## Hardware Requirements